top of page

 Raw Sheep Hides

 Carolyn specializes in Herbal Health, Nutrition, and Simple Successful Breeding for sheep, goats and poultry.
 Clients benefit from her experience with seasonal planning and projection, yielding healthy animals in appropriate sized flocks within your budget.

 At Lone Birch a small flock of Icelandic sheep graze a sunny pasture overlooking Kachemak Bay.
 Behind them come small flocks of chickens and ducks.
 Rotating these creatures over sections of ground disturbs the plant communities in diverse ways attempting to mimic natural browsing relationships.

 The structure and ecology of soil is responsible for moving nutrients and changing those nutrients into forms plants can readily absorb.
 Our soils are free from the compaction caused by heavy equipment or heavy footed animals.
 A lack of compaction means natural pockets deep into the strata are available for mycellium, insects and the myriad of biota that makeup the soil food web.

-True friendship is displayed by the steadfast offerings of perennials, berries, medicinals, visual screens.
-When the garden task list is growing we look out to see the currants, raspberries, mints, monkhoods and more - growing, showing smiles and independence.
+True friendship is displayed by the steadfast offerings of perennials - berries, medicinals, visual screens.
+When the garden task list is growing we look out to see the currants, raspberries, mints, monkhoods and more - growing, showing independence.